chrisisler/wavematch/README.md

 <h2 align='center'>To Do</h2>

+- Add webpack to build step to allow `import` and `export` keywords.
 - Add `curry2()` to the default export
 - Add tests for RegExp
 - Add tests for return a fixed value instead of a function.